kejia6002/fdafm/README.md

 4. extending (approaching) curve analysis

-	Transform the raw data of extending curve to interaction force-separation distance curve by running approach_data_fd_transformation.py
+	Transform the raw data of the extending curve into interaction force-separation distance curves by running approach_data_fd_transformation.py

-	 This script produces:
+	 This step produces:

 	 1. a folder of all the interaction force-separation distance plots.
 Users should visually check many plots, if not all, to evaluate if the data transformation is satisfactory